 Onset of periungual fibromas is typically in the 2nd decade and as late as the 5th decade of life.
 Periungual fibromas are rarely reported in children under 5 years old.
 No differences between sexes or among different ethnicities or races have been reported.
 Periungual fibromas are occasionally painful, and some are precipitated by trauma.
 They are more common on the toes than fingers.

 Nontraumatic periungual fibromas are a major diagnostic criterion for the diagnosis of TSC.
 However, patients with a preceding history of trauma should also be examined for manifestations of TSC.
 In TSC, periungual fibromas are usually the last skin finding to present and subungual fibromas are a further, less frequent finding.
 "Red comets" (erythronychia) and longitudinal grooves may be found in the nails of patients with TSC, and these findings should increase clinical suspicion of TSC, even in the absence of periungual fibromas.

 There is one case report of a periungual fibroma in a patient with Birt-Hogg-Dubé syndrome.

 D21.9 – Benign neoplasm of connective and other soft tissue, site unspecified

 264561009 – Periungual fibroma

-- Supernumerary digit – Present at birth, usually presents on the medial / ulnar side of the fifth digit.
+- Supernumerary digit – present at birth, usually presents on the medial / ulnar side of the 5th digit

 - Foreign body reaction